chandru-765/Real-Estate-Sales-Performance-Dashboard/ReadMe.md

 # Real Estate Sales Performance Dashboard

 ## Project Overview
-This project presents a detailed Power BI dashboard focused on analyzing real estate sales and rental performance.
-It helps users understand market trends using structured and visual data insights.

-## Cities Covered
-The dashboard includes major Indian cities such as Bangalore, Mumbai, Pune, New Delhi, and Nagpur.
-Each city is analyzed individually to identify location-based performance patterns.

-## Key Metrics Analyzed
-The project evaluates total properties, average rent, total area, and rental distribution.
-These metrics help in understanding demand, pricing, and market strength.

-## Property Classification
-Properties are categorized by BHK type, furnishing status, and property category.
-This classification supports deeper analysis of customer preferences and supply trends.

-## Data Visualization
-Interactive charts and summary tables are used for better interpretation.
-Visuals make complex data easy to understand and compare across cities.

-## Business Insights
-The dashboard helps identify high-performing cities and profitable rental segments.
-It supports data-driven decisions for investors and real estate professionals.

-## Practical Use Case
-This project is ideal for analytics portfolios and interview demonstrations.
-It showcases real-world data handling and visualization skills.

-## Technical Strength
-Clean datasets and structured modeling ensure accurate analysis.
-The project follows best practices in Power BI dashboard design.

-## Learning Outcome
-Users gain hands-on experience in data analysis and storytelling.
-It strengthens understanding of real estate analytics workflows.
+This project focuses on building a comprehensive **Power BI dashboard** to analyze real estate sales and rental performance across major Indian cities such as **Bangalore, Mumbai, Pune, New Delhi, and Nagpur**.
+The dashboard provides meaningful insights into property trends using clean, structured, and well-processed data.

+## Purpose of the Project
+The main objective is to understand rental behavior, pricing patterns, and property distribution across cities.
+It helps stakeholders make informed decisions by visualizing real estate performance through interactive charts and summary metrics.

+## Key Insights Covered
+The dashboard analyzes **total properties, average rent, total area, and rental distribution** across cities.
+It also evaluates **BHK types, furnishing status, and property categories** to identify high-demand and high-return segments.

+## Data Cleaning Process (Power Query Steps)

+### 1. Source
+Data is imported from the original source into Power Query for transformation.

+### 2. Promoted Headers
+The first row is converted into column headers for proper identification.

+### 3. Changed Type
+Each column is assigned the correct data type such as text, number, or date.

+### 4. Removed Duplicate Records
+Duplicate entries are removed to maintain data accuracy.

+### 5. Removed Blank Rows
+Empty or null rows are eliminated to ensure clean analysis.

+### 6. Duplicated Columns
+Specific columns are duplicated when transformations are needed without affecting original data.

+### 7. Reordered Columns
+Columns are rearranged logically for better readability and analysis flow.

+### 8. Split Column by Position
+Fixed-length values are separated into multiple columns where required.

+### 9. Split Column by Delimiter
+Columns containing combined values are split using delimiters like commas or hyphens.

+### 10. Replaced Null and Error Values
+Missing and error values are replaced to avoid calculation issues.

+### 11. Removed Unnecessary Columns
+Irrelevant fields are removed to keep the dataset clean and optimized.

+### 12. Renamed Columns
+Columns are renamed for better clarity and understanding.

+### 13. Sorted Rows
+Data is sorted to improve readability and support accurate visual analysis.

+## Final Outcome
+This end-to-end process results in a clean, structured, and analysis-ready dataset.
+The dashboard effectively showcases real estate trends, supports business decision-making, and demonstrates strong data analytics and Power BI skills.

 ## Conclusion
-This dashboard delivers meaningful insights through structured analysis.
-It serves as a complete end-to-end real estate analytics solution.
+This project serves as a complete real-world example of data preparation, transformation, and visualization, making it ideal for portfolios, interviews, and professional analytics use cases.